dceddia/dceddia.github.io/source/_posts/2014-10-13-cargo-cult-design.markdown

 I'm coming to realize that thinking this way is a mistake.

 The trouble is that it doesn't result in a product that has a good "why" behind it.
-It's actually *harder* to come up with ideas for a design if you don't have story first.
+It's actually *harder* to come up with ideas for a design if you don't have a story first.

 Imagine a painting of a woman who looks sad.
-It's easy, as the viewer, to look at it and say "ah, it's a picture of a sad girl.
+It's easy, as the viewer, to look at it and say "Ah, it's a picture of a sad girl.
 Looks nice!"
 And just move on.

 But if you asked the artist what inspired the painting, they might talk about how the girl had just lost her father to a year-long battle with cancer.
 How she's out on a walk through the forest to reflect on all the great times her and her dad had together, especially their weekends camping and hiking.
 So she pitched a tent, lit a fire, and roasted some marshmallows in his honor.
 That's why there's a tent in the background, and her father's October birthday is why the trees are colored with the changes of fall.